So you’re curious to know more about small business CRM, Let’s say you’ve gotten your business off the ground and you’re actually doing quite well.

 There’s a psychological concept known as the self-fulfilling prophecy.
 When you really, truly believe something will happen, good or bad, it usually does.
 We indirectly influence the result with our thoughts.

-If your small business goes into things thinking CRM software won’t help, then it probably won’t.
+If your small business goes into things thinking CRM solution won’t help, then it probably won’t.

 10 Stats That Prove You Need a CRM System